jhn322/Login-page-2/README.md

-# Login Page 1
+# Login Page 2

-A modern login page with input fields and moving background with profile image, as well as dark mode switcher.
+A modern log back in page with input fields and moving background with profile image, as well as dark mode switcher.

 ### Links: